anphonic/ej2-aspnetmvc-docs/src/maps/maps/event.md

 # Events in Maps

-This section explains the list of events that will be triggered for appropriate actions in Maps.

 ## AnimationComplete

 When the animation in the component is completed, the [`AnimationComplete`](../api/maps/#animationcomplete) event will be triggered.
 To know more about the arguments of this event, refer [here](../api/maps/iAnimationCompleteEventArgs/)